wallacegibbon/modified-micro-emacs/README.md

 ## Goals

+- Fix all bugs.
 - Be tiny.

-(Removing unecessary parts like the script engine)
-- Fix all bugs.
+The script engine is removed.
+Concepts like `paragraph` and `word` are also removed.

 ## Build